Notion and WordPress are the two great platforms for building a website. But which one is the better choice for your business?

 Integrates with various applications like Google Drive, Slack, and more.

-Integrates with the wide range of apps and services
+Integrates with a wide range of apps and services

 Collaboration